Jakxel12/Learning-html-css/README.md

-# Learning HTML and CSS
+# Learning HTML and CSS.

 Welcome to my journey of learning HTML and CSS!
 This repository is dedicated to documenting my progress as I learn and practice web development with HTML and CSS.
 Here, you will find study materials, exercises, examples, and projects that I have worked on to improve my skills.
 I will be updating this repository regularly as I cover new topics and complete new projects.